Cycle 1 (2011 Deadline)

 Summary of Recent Activities

-The research team continued water quality sampling and analysis in the Qaroun Reservoir during the summer of 2013.
-Nine sampling locations were defined within the reservoir, and one sampling point was selected on the main stem of the Litani River for bi-weekly surface and bottom water quality sampling.
-Six sampling trips have been conducted so far.
-The goal of this monitoring program has been to examine the spatio-temporal variability in water quality within the reservoir and to link the observed changes to anthropogenic, meteorological, and seasonal drivers.
-Concurrent sampling of the river and the reservoir is being conducted in order to establish the connection between riverine nutrient loadings and the eutrophic status of the reservoir.
-The water quality sampling program has been synchronized with the overpass of the Landsat 7 and 8 satellites over the study area and will permit the development and calibration of empirical models that can predict water quality parameters from the satellite radiometric data.
-The calibrated empirical models will be used to hindcast the water quality of the lake and to define temporal trends.
-In conjunction with the sampling program, a structured questionnaire was designed to determine various uses of the reservoir, to assess the general perception of the water quality in the lake, and to determine how the pollution levels are affecting the livelihood of the local population.
-The survey has been administered to municipalities and local stakeholders in the villages that have access to the lake.
+During October-December 2013, the research team continued bi-monthly water quality sampling and analysis program in the Qaroun Reservoir and conducted six sampling trips to examine the spatio-temporal variability in water quality within the reservoir, to link observed changes to anthropogenic, meteorological, as well as seasonal drivers, and establish a connection between riverine nutrients loadings and the eutrophic status of the reservoir.
+The collected data to date has shown that the reservoir is hypereutrophic and algal blooms have been observed on all sampling trips.
+The water quality sampling program was synchronized with the overpass of the Landsat 7 and 8 satellites to allow for the development and calibration of empirical models that can predict water quality parameters from the satellite radiometric data.
+Once empirical models are fully calibrated and verified, they will be used to hindcast the water quality of the lake and to identify possible temporal trends.
+In conjunction with the sampling program, a questionnaire was distributed to municipalities and local stakeholders in the villages that have direct access to the lake in order to determine various uses of the reservoir, assess the general perception of the water quality in the lake, and determine how the pollution levels are affecting the livelihood of the local population.

-A Water Evaluation and Planning (WEAP) model has also been calibrated and validated for the Upper Litani Basin (ULB) using the existing river gauges in order to assess the impacts of a changing climate on the availability of water in the Litani.
-Statistically downscaled future precipitation and temperature predictions from five Global Circulation Models (GCMs) under the 4 IPCC-defined storylines were used to assess the impacts of future climate change on the different economical sectors in the ULB.
-Trends in precipitation, temperature, and flow were assessed for statistical significance and future water management demand scenarios were further expanded and elaborated.
-A total of six scenarios were defined, accounting for different future projections relating to population growth, economic growth, adoption of advanced water conservation technologies, wastewater reuse, changes in crop types, and distribution network enhancements.
-The water demand associated with each scenario was compared with the projected future water supply under the different future climate change scenarios, and water management scenario was ranked in terms of internationally adopted water stress indices and performance metrics.
-Efforts to spatially refine the downscaling of the GCM data by using dynamic downscaling instead of statistical downscaling have been ongoing.
-The weather stations installed in various locations in the basin continue to be used for collection of weather data, as well as for measurement of dew quantities.
-A GIS-based model for dew prediction was developed based on combining weather data with existing physical models.
-The results from the weather stations will be used to validate dew maps.
-In order to test the effect of surface material, several surface materials have been ordered and their effect on inducing condensation will be tested.
+A Water Evaluation and Planning (WEAP) model was calibrated and validated for the Upper Litani Basin (ULB) and was then used to assess the impacts of a changing climate on the availability of water in the Litani.
+Statistically downscaled future predictions on precipitation and temperature from five Global Circulation Models (GCMs) under the 4 IPCC-defined storylines were used to assess the impacts of future climate change on the different economical sectors in the ULB.
+Trends in precipitation, temperature, and flow were assessed for statistical significance.
+Future water management demand scenarios in the ULRB were defined accounting for different future projections relating to population growth, economic growth, adoption of advanced water conservation technologies, wastewater reuse, changes in crop types, and distribution network enhancements.
+The water demands associated with each management scenario were then compared with the projected future water supply under future climate change.
+The assessment allowed for the ranking of each of the water management scenarios based on internationally adopted water stress indices and performance metrics.
+Work is ongoing to spatially refine the downscaling of the GCM data by using dynamic downscaling instead of statistical downscaling.
+The weather stations in the basin continue to be used for collection of weather data as well as for measurement of dew quantities; climate variability analysis was conducted over the country of Lebanon.
+Training and outreach efforts have been ongoing.
+Several conferences have been identified and several abstracts and papers have been submitted for potential presentations in 2014.

 Back to PEER Cycle 1 Grant Recipients